snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-javascript-tracker-2.3.0-released.md

 We have also:

+* Prevented the tracker from sending NaN in the page ping offset fields [#324][#324]
+* Fixed a bug causing the tracker to send the current page offset rather than the maximum or minimum offset since the last page view or page ping [#325][325]
 * Added tests for the detection of document size and browser features [#270][270]
 * Added integration tests using the full tracker [#154][154]
 * Moved the grunt-yui-compressor dependency into the Snowplow organization [#172][172]